m3ssap0/m3ssap0.github.io/_posts/2023-07-04-cacti-authenticated-command-injection-snmp.md

 * it's written in PHP, a language that I know decently and is also supported by Semgrep;
 * due to it's nature, it contains a broad number of different scenarios that could appear in a web application, e.g., SQL queries, redirects, files management, *command executions*, and so on;
 * I already had a look at it, with some friends, during our weekly hacking nights, when we analyzed the [CVE-2022-46169 / GHSA-6p93-p743-35gf](https://github.com/Cacti/cacti/security/advisories/GHSA-6p93-p743-35gf) and its root cause.
-So it seemed the perfect candidate to me!</p>
+So it seemed the perfect candidate to me!

 Among the other Semgrep rules, the [PHP `exec-use` rule](https://semgrep.dev/playground/r/php.lang.security.exec-use.exec-use?editorMode=advanced) was run.
-A bunch of findings reported in the `lib/snmp.php` file caught my attention and for this reason I started to investigate deeper.</p>
+A bunch of findings reported in the `lib/snmp.php` file caught my attention and for this reason I started to investigate deeper.

 ## SNMP